ebi-ait/hca-to-scea-tools/README.md

 - Does this dataset consist of multiple species?
 If yes, you need to run the tool separately for each species and treat them as separate projects with separate E-HCAD-ids.
 There is a specific field in the idf file which can indicate related E-HCAD ids.

-- Does this dataset consist of multiple technologies or 10X versions if 10X technology?
-If yes, you need to run the tool separately for each technology and/or version and treat them as separate projects with separate E-HCAD-ids.
+- Does this dataset consist of multiple technologies?
+If yes, you need to run the tool separately for each technology and treat them as separate projects with separate E-HCAD-ids.
+There is a specific field in the idf file which can indicate related E-HCAD ids.
+If the 10X version is mixed (v2 & v3), that can be kept as 1 project.
+10X v1 is not a valid technology type, so needs to be removed from a project.
 There is a specific field in the idf file which can indicate related E-HCAD ids.

 - Is the technology type valid for SCEA?
-Valid technology types are:
+Valid technology types are: 10X v2, 10X v3, Drop-seq, Smart-seq2

 ## Setting the environment on EC2